Characterization of a novel proton-CT scanner based on Silicon and LaBr$_3$(Ce) detectors: Materials and Methods

 {\it CEPA4: The Residual-Energy Detector}

 The calorimeter, or residual-energy detector, used in our scanner is an array of four scintillation units, each of them comprised of two scintillator crystals in phoswich configuration: 4 cm of LaBr$_3$(Ce) and 6 cm of LaCl$_3$(Ce) with a common photomultiplier tube (see Fig. \ref{fig:CEPA4}).
-The crystals are individually wrapped in reflecting material and closed packed in a 0.5 mm Aluminum can.The full detector array, called CEPA4, is a prototype detector for the endcap of CALIFA, the electromagnetic calorimeter of R$^3$B at FAIR.
+The crystals are individually wrapped in reflecting material and closed packed in a 0.5 mm Aluminum can.
+The full detector array, called CEPA4, is a prototype detector for the endcap of CALIFA, the electromagnetic calorimeter of R$^3$B at FAIR.
 A full description of the CEPA4 and its response to high-energy proton beams can be found in \cite{Nacher2015}.
-In all the measurements described in this work, the signals from the photomultipliers were directly acquired by a Mesytec MDPP-16-QDC high-resolution time and charge integrating digitizer at the data acquisition system. \\
+In all the measurements described in this work, the signals from the photomultipliers were directly acquired by a Mesytec MDPP-16-QDC high-resolution time and charge integrating digitizer at the DAQ.
 The main advantage of using CEPA4 as residual-energy detector lies in its energy resolution, that translates in a better contrast in the final RSP image.
-For protons of 80-130 MeV, which are the relevant energies for our study, the protons are stopped by the first crystal, namely the LaBr$_3$(Ce) part of the phoswich, and the resolution of CEPA4 improves from 3.5 to 2$\%$.
-For higher energies the protons penetrate the second crystal, namely the LaCl$_3$(Ce) and the resolution deteriorates to a maximum of 7$\%$.\\
+For protons of 80-130 MeV, which are the relevant energies for our study, the protons are stopped in the first crystal, namely the LaBr$_3$(Ce) part of the phoswich.
+In this crystal the energy resolution ranges within 2 to 3$\%$.